The OpenPlus scheme offers a flexible route onto a physics degree for students without standard entry qualifications.

 For further details see the Open University's fees and funding pages.

-There may be extra costs on top of tuition fees, such as a laptop, travel to tutorials, set books and internet access.
+There may be extra costs on top of tuition fees, such as a laptop, set books and internet access.

 If you're on a low income you might be eligible for help with some of these costs after your module has started.